Peruvian Civil War of 1856–1858: The Uprising of the Marines

-On November 16, the frigate Apurímac, anchored in Arica, was rebelled against by two Young officers who were in favor of Vivanco.
+On November 16, the frigate Apurímac, anchored in Arica, saw the rebellion by two young pro-Vivanco officers.
 They were the Second Lieutenant Lizardo Montero and the Second Lieutenant Miguel Grau.
 They took advantage of the fact that the commander of the ship, Captain José María Salcedo, was ashore in the house of the English Consul.
 The first act of the rebel marines was to release the political prisoners held in the Caupolicán and Highlander in Arica.

 The Apurímac marched north and rebelled on the Province of Islay at the Loa.
 The captain of the Port of Islay, Emilio Días Seminario, Grau’s half-brother, joined the rebel side.
 There it was San Román, with the Generals Diez Canseco and Lerzundi, plus 180 armed officers, retreating towards Tacna.
-But, on the 19th they encountered the rebel Colonel Broousset, who, with only 20 men on horseback and 15 infantry, dispersed them, and San Román fled to Puno.
+But, on November 16 they encountered the rebel Colonel Broousset, who, with only 20 men on horseback and 15 infantry, dispersed them, and San Román fled to Puno.

 Castilla declared the ships pirates so that any foreign squadron, (French or English) could attack them.
 A naval division was formed under the command of Captain Ignacio Mariátegui, consisting of the Tumbes and the Ucayali to recover the Apurímac.
 But, offshore the Tumbes rebelled with its commander, the Lieutenant Commander Federico Alzamora, and disembarked to the approaching forces that were under the command of Colonel Mariano Ignacio Prado in the Chincha Islands.
 Rear Admiral Domingo Valle Riestra was appointed General Commander of the Rebel Squadron, which had 78 officers, including five naval captains; it was a general uprising of the navy.
 Ricardo Palma was also appointed Accountant General of the Rebel Army.
 Since the frigate Amazonas was traveling to Hong Kong, the government of Castilla was left with only the steamer Ucayali.

 The Apurímac and the Loa attacked Arica on November 27, as the government garrison, composed of 100 men, refused to provide them food.
 They took the port, and caused 18 deaths, but after supplying their provisions, they withdrew.

 The rebel fleet took the Chincha Islands on December 28, where they also captured the steamer Izcuchaca.
 They began to sell guano, which financed the uprising, although the contracts that the government had with French, English, and American traders were not interrupted.
 The rebels sold guano to Valparaíso merchants, friends of Vivanco.
 The Convention declared this act as a theft of national property, and whoever traded with them to be criminals.
 In addition, this empowered the Executive to deal with the diplomats of Great Britain and France to give their assistance, if necessary, on the custody of the islands’ guano supply.
 With the money from the guano, the rebels bought weapons, and two steamers in Chile: the Volcán, which they called Arauco, and the Peytona, rechristened as the Lambayeque.